 What was Nathanael doing under the fig tree?

 The common phrase “under the fig tree” described a time of studying the Torah.
-It also was a Jewish custom to sit under an actual leafy fig tree to sit and pray and study Scripture.
+It also was a Jewish custom to actually sit under a leafy fig tree to sit and pray and study Scripture.

-Whether Jesus actually saw him under a fig tree, or Nathanael was simply spending time meditating on God’s Word, Jesus knew Nathanael would be an excellent disciple.
+When Jesus saw him under a fig tree, Nathanael may have been spending time meditating on God’s Word or simply resting.
+Either way, Jesus knew about Nathanael before they even met.
+Jesus knew Nathanael of Cana would be an excellent disciple.

 “Jesus said, ‘You believe because I told you I saw you under the fig tree.
 You shall see greater things than that.’
 He then added, ‘I tell you the truth, you shall see heaven open, and the angels of God ascending and descending on the Son of Man.’”
 John 1:50-51.